History of Phil Stockman in Timeline

 In 2006, Stockman signed with the Braves as a six-year minor league free agent and earned a midseason promotion to the majors.

-On 14 June 2008, Stockman's contract was purchased from the Richmond Braves after Chris Reitsma was placed on the 15-day disabled list, leading to Stockman's major league debut the next day.
+On 14 June 2008, Stockman's contract was purchased from the Richmond Braves to replace Chris Reitsma, who was placed on the 15-day disabled list.

-In the 2010-11 Australian Baseball League season, Stockman played for the Brisbane Bandits, becoming the first former Major League player to play for them.
-He had a 2.45 ERA in 10 games.
+In 2010, during the inaugural 2010-11 Australian Baseball League season, Stockman played for the Brisbane Bandits, becoming the first former Major League player to do so.
+He concluded the season with a 2.45 ERA in 10 games.

 Since the 2014-15 Australian Baseball League season, Stockman has been part of the team's coaching staff.